Teaching Ambassador Fellowship

 2015 Washington Fellow

-Bio/Overview: Aman Dhanda is a 6th grade teacher at Woodland Prairie Elementary School.
-Prior to this, Dhanda taught 5th and 6th grades at Whitehead Elementary School, as well as 4th and 5th grades at Maxwell Elementary School.
-During her ten years in the Woodland Joint Unified School District, Dhanda has served as a member of school site and district leadership committees, mentor teacher, math coach, Accelerated Reader administrator, technology coordinator, and teacher-in-charge.
+Bio/Overview: Aman Dhanda served as a 2015 Teaching Ambassador Fellow in the Office of the Secretary.
+Her work focused around Teach to Lead, an initiative to advance student outcomes by expanding opportunities for teacher leadership, particularly those that allow teachers to stay in the classroom.
+Along with teacher leadership, Aman contributed to the Department’s efforts to engage educators and address the needs of all students, particularly English Learners and students from diverse backgrounds.
+Prior to her year as a TAF, Aman was an elementary school teacher for ten years in the Woodland Joint Unified School District.
+She served as a member of school site and district leadership committees, mentor teacher, math coach, Accelerated Reader administrator, technology coordinator, and teacher-in-charge.
 Teaching in Woodland's Title I schools has allowed her to work with diverse student populations with large percentages of English Learners.
 In 2008, she participated in the National Writing Project's Summer Invitational Institute at her local site, the Area 3 Writing Project (A3WP).
 She became a Teacher Consultant with A3WP, successfully incorporating inquiry-based learning into her teaching.

 Values/Philosophy: Dhanda believes that the goal of education is to build lifelong learners with critical thinking, interpersonal, and problem solving skills.
 She strongly believes that all children can learn and succeed when provided with a rigorous, safe, and positive school environment.
 Incorporating writing, technology, English Language Development and Specially Designed Academic Instruction in English (SDAIE) within the content areas, Dhanda aims to motivate students through project-based learning methods.
 She sets clear expectations, builds relationships with students, and encourages personal and academic goal setting to make students accountable for, and take ownership of, their educational success.